 How premature birth affects your baby

-If your baby is born earlier than expected, your healthcare team will talk to you about risks to your baby and any treatments that can help.
-The risks to your baby depend on how early they are born.
+If your baby is born early, your healthcare team will talk to you about the risks to your baby and any treatments that can help.

-Depending on how early your baby arrives, your baby may need to be cared for in a NICU (neonatal intensive care unit) or a SCBU (special care baby unit).
+Your baby may need to be cared for in a neonatal intensive care unit (NICU) or a special care baby unit (SCBU).

 What your premature baby may look like